pilehvar/ADW/README.md

 4.1 INPUT FORMATS
 --------------------------------------

-In this version, we support XX different types of inputs:
+In this version, we support four different input formats:

 1- Text in surface form “SURFACE” (e.g., “A baby is playing with a dog”)